Emma Weber

-Emma Lebron Weber is an American competitive swimmer and Olympic gold-medal holder.
-Weber was a member of the 2024 USA Olympic swimming team, notably earning gold in the US Women's 4 x 100-meter medley relay, and 23rd in the Women's 100-meter breastroke.
-She also competed at the 2023 Pan American Games where she won a silver medal for the United States.
+Emma Lebron Weber (born 2004) is an American competitive swimmer who competed for the University of Virginia and participated in the 2024 Summer Olympics where she won a gold-medal in the Women's 4×100 m medley.
+She competed at the 2023 Pan American Games where she won a silver medal for the United States and at the 2025 World University Games where she won three gold medals.